The lights are down low. You’ve made some fresh popcorn. You’ve just sat down for your movie “date night” when….

 Nope.
 That would make for a pretty short article. 🙂

-BONUS: I’ve just posted my largest ever guide on How to set up Kodi the right way.
+BONUS: I’ve come out with my largest ever guide on How to set up Kodi the right way.
 Check it out here or using the image below!

 What is cache?